katholt/reddog-nf/README.md

 ## TODO
 * Only create phylogeny with two or more passing isolates
 * Optional on nextflow fail/incomplete send email
-* Validate format for first n readsets
-    - don't check all - too intensive
-    - use python/biopython
-    - not a stage, script from pipeline
-* Rename 'core' alleles to something else
-    - alleles aren't really core; they have at least n% known sites and >=1 isolate with a SNP
-* Write more logic to catch when user does not have run_info created in output dir
-    - otherwise issues occur when evaluating output_dir_files != ['run_info']
-    - should remove 'run_info' from output_dir_files and look at size
-    - this might still cause issues if users rename 'run_info' to something else
 * Testing, generate reads with errors in them
     - Input list to later compare to
     - Fail isolates, outgroups
         - simulate n reads and add n random or nnnn reads
     - Multiple replicons
     - ART?
-* Validate reference
 * Optional stage to subsample reads to a specified level
     - warn user if read sets are great than a specific size
     - we could even subsample to target shortq i.e. reduce input size to mapping within 30mins